Mexican Chilli Chicken Recipe – Family Favourite

-As a keen cook, not just a baker, I often do batch cooking so that we have some homemade nutritious meals in the freezer and at the moment, this is more important than ever.
+As a keen cook, not just a baker, I often do batch cooking so that we have some homemade nutritious meals in the freezer and at this time of year, when I am crazy busy, this can be a lifesaver.
 I therefore, wanted to share with you one of my favourite “freezer filling” recipes, which is a big hit with our family.

 My sister originally shared the recipe with me years ago (which was from BBC Good Food) and we often use at family get togethers.
-Sadly in current circumstance, as those won’t be happening quite so often (unless remotely), it is great for portioning up and popping in the freezer for when you might need it and is a bit of change from the usual Chilli con carne!
-It is easily doubled (assuming you can buy enough tins of tomatoes and beans) and you can even bulk it out with extra beans, to make it go further.
+It is great for portioning up and popping in the freezer for when you might need it and is a bit of change from the usual Chilli con carne!
+It is easily doubled (although don’t double the amount of water) and you can even bulk it out with extra beans, to make it go further.
 Delicious served with rice, baked potatoes or even on top of tortilla chips and topped with a spoon of soured cream (if you have it) or some grated cheese.
 I hope you find this useful.

 Mexican Chilli Chicken – Serves approx 6-8